passlab/omptrace/README.md

 The rex.h header file is located in /opt/llvm/llvm-ompt-install/lib/clang/5.0.0/include and you may need to put the -I/opt/llvm/llvm-ompt-install/lib/clang/5.0.0/include flag in compiler if you are not using clang.

 ### on fornax and using icc
-llvm-openmp runtime needs to be installed and replacing the official OpenMP runtime from icc https://github.com/OpenMPToolsInterface/LLVM-openmp/tree/towards_tr4 by letting LD_LIBRARY_PATH points to the ompt-enabled openmp runtime library.
+llvm-openmp runtime needs to be installed as standalone by following the above insturctions and replacing the official OpenMP runtime from icc by letting LD_LIBRARY_PATH points to the ompt-enabled openmp runtime library.

-To use with clang:
-Clang/LLVM and the above openmp runtime needs to be installed

 ## Reference and Documentation for OMPT and Visualization
  * The wiki page https://github.com/passlab/passlab.github.io/wiki/Visualization-of-Data-Layout-and-Access-of-Parallel-Program-for-Productive-Performance-Analysis-and-Tuning